 - Parents are not allowed to visit during Kids’ Camp.

-- Laundry service available free of cost.
+- A laundry service is available free of cost.

-- Children are not allowed to bring the following items into the ashram: Walkmans, Ipods, radios, electronic games, mobile phones or teen magazines to maintain the serenity and atmosphere of the ashram.
+- Children are not allowed to bring the following items into the ashram: Walkmans, Ipods, radios, electronic games, mobile phones or teen magazines

 - Refund policy: